geerlingguy/ansible-role-certbot/README.md

     certbot_create_method: standalone

-Set the method used for generating certs with the `certbot_create_method` variable — current allowed values are: `standalone` or `webroot`.
+Set the method used for generating certs with the `certbot_create_method` variable — current allowed values are: `standalone`, `webroot` or 'dns-cloudflare'.

     certbot_testmode: false